 The spatial and temporal boundaries used in the environmental assessment may vary depending on the valued component.
-They must include the construction site, the federal land targeted for the project, the harbour waters and the city of Trois-Rivières.
 The proponent is encouraged to consult with the Agency, federal and provincial government departments and agencies, local government and Aboriginal groups, and take into account public comments when defining the spatial boundaries used in the environmental impact statement.